Degree of Interference: A General Framework For Causal Inference Under Interference: Simulation Results

 \section{Simulation Results}

 This section presents the simulation evaluation not presented in \S\ref{sec:simulation_studies}; bias and coverage for E-ATE, and bias, MSE, and coverage for E-ASE.
 We consider the same data-generating mechanisms as in \S\ref{sec:simulation_studies}.
-Table \ref{tab:simulation_EASE_1} - \ref{tab:simulation_EASE_5} present the results.
+Table \ref{tab:simulation_EASE_1} - \ref{tab:simulation_EASE_6} present the results.

-For E-ATE, the DoI approach outperforms the HT estimator in terms of MSE and bias for almost all scenarios of both networks even under severe model misspecifications.
+For E-ATE, the DoI approach outperforms the HT estimator in terms of MSE and bias for almost all scenarios of both networks, even under severe model misspecifications (Scenario 2 -- 5), and in the presence of an unmeasured covariate.
 The MSE decreases as $N$ increases, and the coverage probability is well-calibrated with $95\%$ probability.
 These observations demonstrate the efficiency and robustness of our DoI approach.
 The HT estimator sometimes exhibits large bias when $N$ is small, whereas the Bayesian methodology consistently works well.
 Both methodologies exhibit smaller bias as $N$ increases.
 They are well-calibrated in that they yield intervals with nearly $95\%$ coverage across nearly all conditions for the E-ATE, indicating the robustness of our methodologies for misspecifications.
+Another advantage of the DoI methodology is that it provides a principled estimation procedure for the spillover effects.
+Overall, the DoI methodology yields good bias, MSE, and coverage for the E-ASE across all scenarios.